-It could occur if all your sales have been made on credit.
+It could occur if all or most of your sales have been made on credit.
 And it could occur if additionally you weren't monitoring the cash flows of your business.

 In real life this extreme situation would rarely occur, but this example serves to explain that the cash situation of a business is key.
 And the cash flow statement, which shows us what the business has been doing with its cash - provides vital information.

-This includes cash receipts (cash received) from your customers, cash paid to suppliers and employees, interest received or paid and tax paid.
+This includes cash receipts (cash received) from your customers, cash paid to suppliers and employees and for general operating expenses, interest received or paid and tax paid.

 We also include cash inflows in this section relating to the sale of a non-current asset that we have already invested in.
 Thus, the cash received this year from selling equipment that was originally bought (invested in) three years ago, would also be included in this section.

 As investing activities mainly deal with cash outflows (buying non-current assets), the total of this section is usually a negative.

 Purchases of assets are put under two different categories: additions or replacements.
-Additions

-assets in order to expand
+Additions means purchases of additional assets in order to expand the business.

 Replacements do not involve expansion but rather refer to an asset being purchased to replace an old or obsolete (no longer used) asset.

-Financing activities is the third section.
 Financing is the source of the cash that we will be using to invest in non-current assets.

-(loans).
 We also include cash outflows in this section that relate to financing that we originally obtained.
 Thus the repayment of a loan (in part or in full) falls under financing activities (as a cash outflow), as the loan served as finance for the business originally.
-Similarly

-may also be placed under this section, although it can also be placed under the operating activities section if the business so chooses.
+Similarly, drawings (or dividends for a corporation) may also be placed under this section, although it can also be placed under the operating activities section if the business so chooses.